wp-plugins/spider-event-calendar/readme.txt

 1. Log in to the administrator panel for installing the calendar.
 2. Go to Plugins Add >New >Upload.
 3. Click **Choose file** (**Browse**) and select the Spider Event Calendar zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the Spider Event Calendar.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 4. Click **Upload&Install** button for uploading and installing the calendar.
 5. Click **Activate Plugin** button for activating the calendar plugin.
-If the installation of the calendar succeeded you will see the message in the picture.
+6. If the installation of the calendar succeeded you will see the message in the picture.
 If any problem occurs, during the installation of the calendar please contact us info@web-dorado.com.

 1.3 Updating the calendar.